clubcapra/takin/README.md

 ### Launch : Simulation

-Before launching the projet you must have build (this imply that you have also source your environment) it once before.
-After this you can use ROS to launch the simulation.
+Before launching the projet you must have built it (this implies that you have also sourced your environment) once before.
+After this, you can use ROS to launch the simulation.

 `roslaunch capra_simulation simulation.launch`

 ### Launch : Real case

-Right now the robot is not build, so there's no way to launch the robot in a real world scenario.
+Right now the robot is not built, so there's no way to launch the robot in a real world scenario.

 ## Contibution

-If you have to contribute to the projet you can fork it and then do a PR to add or modify code.
+If you want to contribute to the projet, you can fork it and then PR to add or modify code.

 ### Standard